Air Chambers: Small honeycomb spaces within the sash and frame which help to insulate and strengthen the window.

 Tilt Window: Hung window with sash that tilts into the room for interior washing.

-Tinted Glass: Glass that has been given a slight shading or coloring (tint) to it, usually to control sun light in very bright, high intensity sun locations.
+Tinted Glass: Residential Window Tinting is when the glass is given a slight shading or coloring (tint) to it, usually to control sunlight in very bright, high-intensity sun locations.
 There are many colors available such as bronze, gray, green, blue, etc.

 Top Roller Guide: Hardware fastened to the top of a sliding door and which contains a roller which glides in the door’s overhead track.